wanasit/chrono/README.md

 The `refine` method of the refiner class will be called with parsing [results](#parsedresult) (from [parsers](#parser) or other previous refiners).
 The method must return an array of the new results (which, in this case, we modified those results in place).

+### More documentation

+Checkout the Typescript Documentation in the project's [Github page](http://wanasit.github.io/chrono/).

 ## Development Guides

 This guide explains how to set up chrono project for prospective contributors.